Role of Counseling in MS

 MS is a debilitating disease that affects the nervous system.
 Everyday tasks, like brushing your teeth or getting dressed, might become difficult.
 Fatigue, dizziness, and balance problems also are common.
 These symptoms can make it hard to work, drive, or even take care of yourself on a basic level.5

 These debilitating symptoms can have a broad effect.
 They affect not only you but also your loved ones.
 And they affect you not only physically but also mentally.
 The mental toll of MS is often underestimated.
-In fact, MS can cause a great deal of emotional distress.6
+In fact, MS can cause a great deal of emotional distress.
+Additionally, damage to certain areas in the brain from MS lesions may increase the risk of depression.6

 How can counseling help with MS?